ahmedpopal456/PPP-Picture-Password-Protector-/README.md

 * Current algorithm focuses on a linear approach to detect password coordinates.
 This will be changed to a random hill-climbing algorithm , where the picture's width and height determine the environment in which multiple problem-solving agents will be searching for optimum coordinates where to store the passwords.
-Each agent will move in a set circular motion,for a timeout
+Each agent will move in a set circular motion,for a set length
 -------------------------------------------------

 APPLICATION BASED ON INITIAL FOLLOWING DRAFT: